 Prior to the COVID-19 pandemic, the Hereford DBF had forecasted a balanced budget.
 We targeted savings in the diocesan office by changing the way we do things (in particular reducing agents' fees, closing offices, seeking external funding and reducing the amount of work we do) and through not replacing a number of diocesan staff.
-Over the last 5 years, we have taken hard decisions to reduce the number of full-time equivalent staff through reorganisation and voluntary redundancy, which has generated cost savings of over £700,000.
+Pre-pandemic, we took hard decisions to reduce the number of full-time equivalent staff through reorganisation and voluntary redundancy, which generated cost savings of over £700,000.
+External benchmarking suggests that the support structure in Hereford is the leanest in the country.

-This enabled the DBF to prioritise parish ministry posts, although we have overseen a small decrease in this area too.
+This approach enabled the Hereford DBF to prioritise parish ministry posts.
 We also choose to release a portion of our diocesan endowment fund each year to support stipends.
 By doing this, we relieve some of the demands on the general fund, allowing trustees to fund strategically significant projects across our diocese which will enable local churches to grow and flourish.
 There is particular emphasis on growing a younger church.